canarybit/cc-docs/docs/products/inspector.md

     ./cb login inspector
     ```

-    The command returns a fresh token `[USER_TOKEN]` for the user.
+    The command returns a fresh token for the user.
 The token will be used by `cbclient` to authenticate the user towards the CanaryBit Inspector service.

 *From <ins>inside</ins> a Confidential VM:*

-  1. Access the Confidential VM and run the `cbclient` using the [USER_TOKEN] retrieved in the previous step:
+  1. Access the Confidential VM and run the `cbclient` using the fresh token retrieved in the previous step:

   ```
-  export CBCLIENT_TOKEN=[USER_TOKEN]
+  export CBCLIENT_TOKEN=***

   ./cbclient attestation --environments [TARGET_ENV] --inspector-url https://api.inspector.confidentialcloud.io
   ```